-Over the last decade, Admios has grown from a firm of 2 to a firm of 50.
+Over the last decade, Admios has grown from a firm of 2 to a firm of more than 60.
 Like many growing companies, our team started to become chaotic and disorganized as we passed about a dozen people.
 We needed managers, more specifically, technical managers.
 We first tried to hire outside managers but they weren’t very good.
 Over time we learned that there just aren’t a lot of management training resources for want-to-be managers in the field of software engineering.
 So we set out to create an internal management-in-training (MIT) program.
 We’ve been building, iterating, and improving on our MIT program for the last 10 years.
-One of the reasons the best developers in Latin America join Admios is to participate in this program For the first time we’re sharing our learnings, best practices, and methods with you so you can create a MIT program of your own.
+One of the reasons the best developers in Latin America join Admios is to participate in this program.
+For the first time we’re sharing our learnings, best practices, and methods with you so you can create a MIT program of your own.

 Management requires a new set of skills to be effective, these are called soft skills: teamwork, patience, communication, listening, humanness, and trustworthiness are just a few examples.
 These skills are very different from the ability to build a sear console in React.
 Technical skills, by nature, are very black and white.
 The code works or it doesn’t.
 Soft skills are a bit messier.
 There is no optimized way to use empathy while listening to an employee.
 Therefore, it is not very common for computer programmers to prioritize or focus on learning these skills.

 We began to ask ourselves, What is the best way to help our current individual contributors (IC) learn some of these soft skills?
 We tried a few things, none of which worked:

 Mentorship Program - Didn’t provide a specific enough framework and clear goals to help IC gain the necessary management skills.

 Reading Management Books - A good start on terminology and topics, but unlike coding, building interpersonal management skills just cannot be learned from a book.

 Then it hit us.
 What if we build managers using the same principles as agile software development?